huggingface/datasets/docs/source/loading_datasets.rst

     $ export HF_DATASETS_CACHE="/path/to/another/directory"

-You also have the option to control where the data is cached when invoking the loading script, by setting the :obj:`cache_dir` parameter:
+In addition, you can control where the data is cached when invoking the loading script, by setting the :obj:`cache_dir` parameter:

 .. code-block::